Vito217/VRIDE/README.md

     yourself
 ```

-If it doesn't work on Mac, you can manually enter the IP address:
+You can also manually enter the IP address:

 ```
 (ZnServer on: 1701)